oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-connect-kubernetes-cluster/loganalytics-connect-kubernetes-cluster.md

 1. Filter ***wpexapp*** namespace from topology to see workloads, nodes and pods for this namespace.

-    - In Topology diagram, in Namespace tier search for node with name -*** wpexapp*** and right click on it.
+    - In Topology diagram, in Namespace tier search for node with name - *wpexapp* and right click on it.
     ![add-ns-filter](images/add-ns-filter.png)
-    - Hit Add to filters option, ***wpexapp*** will be added to Namespace filter in top right corner.
+    - Hit Add to filters option, *wpexapp* will be added to Namespace filter in top right corner.
 Observe the topology view reflecting changes in objects in the namespace which includes workloads and nodes.
     ![ns-filtered-topology](images/ns-filtered-topology.png)
     - Notice Left panel tiles showing object counts corresponding to filtered namespace.
-    Also, Pods by workload section gets updated to show pods grouped by workloads under filtered namespace - ***wpexapp***.
+    Also, Pods by workload section gets updated to show pods grouped by workloads under filtered namespace - *wpexapp*.
     ![ns-filtered-summary-pods](images/ns-filtered-summary-pods.png)

 2. Observe changes in telemetry panel and compare metrics.

-    - Move to ***CPU cores used*** widget in telemetry panel, after applying namespace filter observe the changes in metrics chart.
+    - Move to *CPU cores used* widget in telemetry panel, after applying namespace filter observe the changes in metrics chart.
     ![ns-filter](images/ns-filter.gif)
-    - **Exercise** : Observe metrics charts changes on applying namespace filter for CPU cores used, Memory used, Network: bytes rx, Network: bytes tx, Network: Packet Rx Rate, Network: Packet Tx Rate, Network Packet Rx Dropped Rate, Network Packet Tx Dropped Rate.
+    - **Exercise** : Observe metrics charts changes on applying namespace filter for widgets - CPU cores used, Memory used, Network: bytes rx, Network: bytes tx, Network: Packet Rx Rate, Network: Packet Tx Rate, Network Packet Rx Dropped Rate, Network Packet Tx Dropped Rate.

 3. View logs for different topology nodes including pods.